-You are most likely to be including a number of foods in your day that contain fibre, so it does not mean you actually have to eat 10 apples or 15 cups of broccoli or 15 slices of wholemeal bread to get your recommended 30 gms of fibre.
+You are most likely to already be eating a number of foods in your day that contain fibre.
+So you don’t actually need to eat 10 apples, 15 cups of broccoli or 15 slices of wholemeal bread to get your recommended 30 gms of fibre.
 But these figures do give you some idea of just how easy it is to get insufficient amounts and why you need to be conscious of including fibre rich foods every day.

-How about making the change and trying out a few new dishes based on legumes and quinoa to your diet?
+Make the change and try out more dishes based on legumes and quinoa to your diet.

 All information and opinions presented here are for information purposes only and are not intended as a substitute for professional advice offered during a consultation.
 Please consult with your health care provider before following any of the treatment suggested on this site, particularly if you have an ongoing health issue.